Ahsome/NIMA-Notes/Med Notes/Diseases/Cardiology/Heart Failure.md

 |                                        |Extra heart sounds (S3) |
 |  |**Cor Pulmonale"": Isolated right-sided HF, not due to left-sided HF.
 Caused by pulmonary hypertension due to: <br>- [[Chronic Pulmonary Disease (COPD)]] and other lung issues <br>- Primary [[Pulmonary Hypertension]]|

+* Note: Elderly: venous stasis oedema - unrelated to the heart, and is caused by inactivity and gravity
+* Tx: leg elevation, compression stockings
+	* Diuretics rarely work!
+	* May lead to skin ulcers/infections

 ## Investigations